 When trying to eat healthily and cut out excess fat or sugar, you'll want to look at the ingredients of any sweet treat.
 Always carefully read any chocolate or carob product's ingredients and nutritional content lists.

 Carob and cocoa both have their place, and it will come down to personal preference and the need to avoid stimulants.

 Just know that carob may not please everyone's taste buds.
 Instead, view it as a unique alternative rather than expecting carob to replace your beloved chocolate.

 HOW TO USE CAROB

 If you are looking for something to satisfy your sugar cravings, carob will do the trick as it is naturally sweet.
-You could sweeten it even more with stevia should you wish.
+You could sweeten it even more with stevia, if you wish.

-In any recipe, you can replace cocoa powder or chocolate with carob in a one-to-one ratio.
-You can still enjoy your favorites like fudge, chocolate milkshakes, cookies, and brownies.
+In any recipe, you can replace cocoa powder or chocolate with a carob replacement in a one-to-one ratio to still enjoy your favorites like fudge, cake, chocolate milkshakes, cookies, and brownies.

 If you want to gradually get used to the taste of carob or keep the rich taste of chocolate, swap out 50% of the cocoa with a suitable carob replacement, i.e., powder or chips.

 We have a wide variety of carob products suitable for whatever use you need them for.

 Some of our favorites include: